 This example uses one word of memory and executes in one machine cycle.
-Because the value in the accumulator is less then zero, the two's complement is performed and the result is placed in the accumulator ABS (FFEBH) = 001500H.
+Because the value in the accumulator is less than zero, the two's complement is performed and the result is placed in the accumulator ABS(FFEBh) = 001500h.
 The carry bit is set.